sszukala/Genesis-Sphere/README.md

 This formula may resemble models for gravitational time dilation or cosmological models, but its exact form appears to be a new attempt to model "time flow" in a more generalized context, likely referring to time behavior near singularities.

 **Conclusion:** The underlying idea (time dilation or temporal flow ratio) is rooted in well-known relativistic principles, but the exact formulation provided appears original, especially with the inclusion of the epsilon term to prevent singularities and its direct relation to time-flow near critical points.

-## Originality Statement

-The mathematical formulations presented in this project were created by me, while the summary and analysis of these formulations were AI-generated by GitHub Copilot.

-Both formulations are grounded in familiar mathematical techniques (trigonometric functions, time dilation, space-time curvature), but the specific implementations and interrelations of these techniques in the equations do not appear to be a standard representation in the literature.
-The approach is novel, particularly the integration of dimension expansion with time density and a hyperbolic-like ratio for time flow near singularities.

-While the conceptual foundations (like time dilation or dimension expansion) have precedent in physics, the mathematical execution offered, especially in the context of space-time density and temporal flow ratio, seems original in its combination and specific usage.

 ## Research Validation and Literature Context